SrinandanKota/MachineLearning/TextClassfication/README.md

 Naive Bayes classifiers have been successfully applied to classifying text documents.
-In this lab assignment, you will implement the
-Naive Bayes algorithm to solve the \20 Newsgroups" classification problem.
+This is a lab assignment and you will implement the Naive Bayes algorithm to solve the "20 Newsgroups" classification problem.

 1 Data Set
 The 20 Newsgroups data set is a collection of approximately 20,000 newsgroup documents, partitioned (nearly) evenly across 20 different